hersche/jobManagement/README.md

    * Livesearch [jobname, jobplace, jobleader, jobcomment, companyname]
    * Show inactive
 * SingleView (if you just use 1 company.. more limited)
+* Encryption by pycrypto (experimental, but should work, include changing, but needs restart!! and doesn't work for windows, when there's no pycrypto for python 3.. but just let it be like the lemon tree ;)

 <h3>Install in *buntu</h3>
 open console and put in:
-sudo apt-get install pyqt python3
+sudo apt-get install pyqt python3 pycrypto

 download the programm as zip (and unzip it) or check it out by git. after that a click on start.sh should start it. when it doesnt start, try to mark it in file-settings as executable (console: chmod +x